 - Witnesses – Try to gather any witness contact details as a statement may be required at a later date.

-Once you have done as many as the above as you can, and you feel ready, contact a reputable Claims Management company, such as Legal Helpline, for help and advice on your next steps.
+Once you have done as many of the above as you can, and you feel ready, contact Legal Helpline for support and advice on your next steps.

 Have you been injured in a hotel while on holiday abroad?
 If so this guide provides advice on claiming compensation for holiday accidents abroad.